 I think my saddle might also need checking - Should I book you or the saddle fitter to come out first?

 However, it is of course important to consider how much of a problem there might be when deciding how much of a gap to leave between physiotherapy and saddle fitting.
-If things are not simply 'routine' and instead you suspect that there might be more moderate discomfort or muscle wastage along the back etc., then your horse might well require more than just one physiotherapy session and/or an extended period of rehabilitation work from the ground to help develop improved muscle strength before thoughts could begin to shift towards saddle fitting and restarting ridden work again.
+If things are not simply 'routine' and instead you suspect that there might be more moderate discomfort or signs of muscle wastage along the back etc., then your horse might well require more than just one physiotherapy session (and possibly a period of rehabilitation work from the ground as well first to help to develop improved muscle strength) before thoughts could begin to shift towards saddle fitting and restarting ridden work again.
 It is also important to remember that any horse undergoing a programme of rehabilitation may in fact require several saddle fitting checks throughout that period as their muscles develop and the horse changes shape.